Raghcodezz/Ecommece_Funnel_Analysis/README.md

 Cart abandonment rates are almost similar across all referral sources.
 This indicates that the issue is not limited to a specific segment, but rather a universal problem such as complex UI/UX, a complicated checkout process, or high prices that may be causing customers to abandon their carts.

 ![image](https://github.com/Raghcodezz/Ecommece_Funnel_Analysis/blob/611bac97f2d0d3ec13acf1a7cc9e7656cb56b542/cart%20abandonment%20rate%20by%20referral%20source.png)

+### Top Insights

+- The biggest drop occurs on the product page, where almost 60% of customers drop off.
+- Buyers spend more time on the platform compared to non-buyers, indicating that improving content and engagement could help keep users interested and increase conversion chances.
+- More items added to the cart are associated with higher conversion rates.
+- Visitors coming from direct traffic and Google are more likely to convert and complete a purchase.
+- Cart abandonment rates are similar across all referral sources and devices, indicating the issue is not limited to a specific segment.
+The problem may be related to factors such as high pricing, poor UI/UX, or a complex checkout process.

+### Business Impact

+- Improved Conversion Rate: Identifying the major drop-off at the product page helps prioritise UX improvements that could reduce the 60% drop-off and increase conversions.
+- Higher marketing ROI: Focussing and promoting more marketing campaigns in referral sources like direct and google can increase converions easily.
+- Better Customer Experience: Fixing complex UI/UX issues and simplifying the user journey can further reduce cart abandonment rates and increase conversion rates.

+### Future Improvements

+- If more data becomes available, the analysis can be extended to evaluate conversion rates across product categories, age groups, gender, and geographic segments (such as Tier 1, Tier 2, and Tier 3 cities).

+- Build a machine learning model to predict in advance where users are most likely to drop off in the funnel.